inderasarman/CEG3006-Project/README.md

 [**Single RSU (standard junctions)**](Diagrams/SystemFlow.png) — Used at locations with lower speed limits.
 One RSU is mounted at the pedestrian crossing and handles all detection and communication.

 [**Dual RSU (high-speed roads)**](Diagrams/SystemFlow-2_RSU.png) — Used where the speed limit exceeds 50 km/h (e.g., expressway-to-residential transitions).
 An additional external RSU is placed approximately 150 metres before the junction to provide earlier vehicle detection and increased reaction time.
+The RSUs will be connected to each other through underground fibre optic cables to ensure quick and reliable relay of information between them.

 Both configurations use the same RSU hardware: